Twicetagram: Commercial performance

 Twicetagram recorded over 330,000 stock pre-orders before its release, becoming Twice's best pre-order record until it was surpassed by their succeeding release, What Is Love?, in 2018.
-Upon half a day of its release, Twicetagram charted within the Top 5 of the US iTunes real-time charts.
-The album debuted atop the Weekly Gaon Album Chart.
+The album debuted atop the weekly Gaon Album Chart.
 The album and its lead single "Likey" also debuted atop both Billboard's World Albums and World Digital Song Sales respectively—the group's first number 1, making Twice the first female K-pop act to simultaneously lead on both charts.
 They also rose on Billboard's Heatseekers Albums chart as the album debuted at number 10, one position higher than Signal's peak at number 11.

 It reached 100,000 unit sales within three days of its release, becoming the fastest-selling album by a K-pop girl group since 2002, with over 129,000 copies sold in its first week.
 The album became the second best-selling album on Gaon for the month of October, selling 276,575 physical copies.
 It is also the best-selling K-pop girl group album of 2017, which sold 320,389 copies at year-end.